1. GENERAL GUIDELINES

 Animal research studies must state that the work was performed according to the National or Institutional Guide for the Care and Use of Laboratory Animals, and the ethical treatment of all experimental animals must conform to the guidelines provided by the Institutional Animal Care and Use Committee (IACUC).
 A statement concerning IRB and IACUC approval and consent procedures must appear at the “Methods” section.

-All authors of the article should have contributed significantly according to the following three criteria: 1) significant contributions to the concept and design of the study, as well as to the acquisition/gathering and analysis and interpretation of the data; 2) drafting the article or critical revision of the article’s important intellectual content; and 3) final approval of the version to be published.
+All authors of the article should have contributed significantly according to the following three criteria: 1) significant contributions to the concept and design of the study, as well as to the acquisition/gathering and analysis and interpretation of the data; 2) drafting the article or critical revision of the article’s important intellectual content; and 3) final approval of the version to be published; and 4) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 All authors must meet the above four criteria.
 For original article, all authors are required to describe author’s specific contributions that will be published in the Author contributions section.

 6. ORIGINALITY, DUPLICATE PUBLICATION AND EMBARGO POLICY